-from the anti-science dept
+from the shameful-behavior-from-a-shameful-company dept

 That's now changed.
 As Taylor highlights, the University of Calgary sent a letter to its staff saying that a company "representing" Elsevier, was demanding that they take down all such articles on the University's network.

 The University of Calgary has been contacted by a company representing the publisher, Elsevier Reed, regarding certain Elsevier journal articles posted on our publicly accessible university web pages.
 We have been provided with examples of these articles and reviewed the situation.
 Elsevier has put the University of Calgary on notice that these publicly posted Elsevier journal articles are an infringement of Elsevier Reed’s copyright and must be taken down.Taylor's analysis of this is worth reading.
 He basically notes that any shred of a chance for Elsevier to fix their reputation is now gone.
 In the past, he'd suggested ways that the company could better interact with academics and librarians to rebuild its reputation -- but this basically crosses the point of no return.

 Of course, there's a legal-geek part of me that hopes that Elsevier takes that last step off the ledge of insanity and actually files a lawsuit against a University (or, even more ridiculous, an academic author), and we get to see the mother of all copyright battles concerning fair use.
 Remember, in the US, among the key areas where fair use is likely to be found are "teaching, scholarship or research."
 That's in the statute itself.
 So, go ahead, Elsevier, bring it on.